lokapal-xyz/lokapal-xyz/README.md

 # About Us

-**Lokapal is a content platform for DAO design, understanding, and impact.**
+**Lokapal is a content platform for web3 design, understanding, and impact.**

-We believe that decentralization is not just a tool — it's a systemic necessity.
-Lokapal approaches DAOs as a transformative organizational model, one that requires not only smart tools, but smart thinking.
+We believe that decentralization is not just a mechanism — it's a systemic necessity.
+Lokapal approaches web3 as a transformative paradigm, one that requires not only smart tools, but comprehensive thinking.

+---

 ## Lokapal Projects

 ### Devotion
-**A flagship Web3 series exploring the culture, stories, and meaning of DAOs.**
+**A crypto novel exploring the potential, struggles, and meaning of governance.**
 Devotion is Lokapal's primary creative project — a serialized Web3-native publication that blends narrative, research, and cultural reflection.
-It aims to capture not only the technical dimensions of DAOs, but also their human, ethical, and symbolic significance.
-Through its chapters, Devotion explores how decentralized governance intersects with identity, community, and the future of collective action.
+It aims to capture not only the technical dimensions of governance, but also their human, ethical, and symbolic significance.
+Through its chapters, Devotion explores how decentralization intersects with identity, community, and the future of collective action.

 ### HowToDAO
-**A structured educational resource for DAO governance.**
+**A structured educational resource for DAO participation.**
 HowToDAO is dedicated to documenting, categorizing, and structuring knowledge about decentralized governance.
-It serves as a practical guide to security, decision-making, and organizational best practices.
+It serves as a practical guide to functionality, decision-making, security and organizational best practices.

-### DAO Horizons
+### Thoughtchain
-**Research on the frontiers of DAO systems and design.**
+**Research on the frontiers of web3 systems and design.**
-DAO Horizons is the research publication arm of Lokapal, focusing on system theory and philosophy as they relate to DAOs and decentralized governance.
+Thoughtchain is the essays platform of Lokapal, including research articles, web3 highlights, educational tools, lore expansions, philosophical explorations, and Lokapal updates.

 ### Conciliatorics